 The Hoan Bridge Project9 commenced in October 2013.
 It involved the reconstruction of Interstate 794 from the Milwaukee River at Downtown south to Jones Island.
 The first stage, from late 2013 to late 2014, affected all of east and southbound with the removal and replacement of bridges, concrete overlay and surface repair and redecking of the Hoan Bridge.
 Northbound work (stages 2A and 2B) ran from the end of 2014 to December 2015.

 Completed with a ribbon cutting ceremony held on June 13, 2017, the Milwaukee Lakefront Gateway Project reconfigured the Lake Interchange where I-794 turns from the East West Freeway onto the Lake Freeway.
 Two new ramps, from I-794 east and to I-794 west, replaced ones built for the unconstructed north Lake Freeway extension.
-The new ramps were built to the south, opening a two and a half acre site for development beside the proposed 44-story Couture tower.8
+The new ramps were built to the south, opening a two and a half acre site for development beside the proposed 44 story Couture tower.8

 Lake Parkway Extension

-Interstate 794 opened initially as a spur from the Marquette Interchange to Plankinton Avenue (Exit 1D) in 1968.
-A short extension followed in 1969 to Jackson Street (Exit 1E).1 The Lake Interchange, where I-794 turns from east-west to north-south, was constructed with elements for the unbuilt Lake Freeway north to the Park Freeway.
+Interstate 794 opened initially as a spur from the Marquette Interchange to Plankinton Avenue (Exit 1 D) in 1968.
+A short extension followed in 1969 to Jackson Street (Exit 1 E).1 The Lake Interchange, where I-794 turns southward, was constructed with elements for the unbuilt Lake Freeway north to the Park Freeway.

 Origins of the Lake Freeway and Parkway date back to 1929 when Lincoln Memorial Drive opened north from Downtown.
 Residents in Bay View, Cudahy and South Milwaukee sought a similar road to Lincoln Memorial Drive to better connect them with the city center.
 This led to discussion by city and county officials of a southern extension of the route in the mid-1920s.
-Plans however were initially sidelined due to the Great Depression, but mid-1930s momentum from Bay View business groups netted official support, with the city commencing funding on a southward extension of the drive in 1936.2
+Plans however were initially sidelined due to the Great Depression, but mid 1930s momentum from Bay View business groups netted official support, with the city commencing funding on a southward extension of the drive in 1936.2

 By 1941 a bridge or tunnel was envisioned at the Milwaukee River, with the parkway extending south to the city line.
 The advent of World War II curtailed progress on the project to 1945, when escalating costs resulted in city officials shelving the project.
 Increasing traffic congestion and the establishment of the Interstate system led to the 1963 Milwaukee County expressway system plan, which included a harbor bridge between Downtown and Bay view.
 By 1967 the Lake Freeway south to Layton Avenue was included.2